edeposit/edeposit.amqp.antivirus/docs/index.rst

 Database update
 ^^^^^^^^^^^^^^^
-You should update signature database from time to time.
+You should update the signature database from time to time.

 You can do it by running ``freshclam`` command, or by sending :class:`.UpdateDatabase` structure over AMQP.

-I think, that best way is to put the ``freshclam`` command to cron.
+I think, that the best way is to put the ``freshclam`` command to cron.

 Usage
 -----